 Millersville is a medium-sized coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Maryland.
 With a population of 21,575 people and four constituent neighborhoods, Millersville is the 51st largest community in Maryland.

 Millersville home prices are not only among the most expensive in Maryland, but Millersville real estate also consistently ranks among the most expensive in America.

-Millersville is a decidedly white-collar town, with fully 89.00% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Millersville is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Millersville who work in management occupations (14.60%), office and administrative support (13.20%), and sales jobs (11.30%).
+Millersville is a decidedly white-collar town, with fully 86.97% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Millersville is a town of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Millersville who work in management occupations (14.56%), office and administrative support (11.60%), and sales jobs (9.28%).

 Also of interest is that Millersville has more people living here who work in computers and math than 95% of the places in the US.

 Millersville is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 The most common language spoken in Millersville is English.
-Other important languages spoken here include Spanish and Korean.
+Other important languages spoken here include Italian and Spanish.